Are you looking for good questions to ask your spouse today to strengthen your relationship?

 93) How much savings do you think a couple should have in the bank before they marry?

 94) What adjustments do you think a wife needs to make to continue in outside employment?

-95) How much of your own work will you do after marriage?
+95) How much of your work will you do after marriage?

-97) After a couple marries, who should get how much, and by what plan?
+97) After a couple gets married, who should get how much, and by what plan?

 98) What do you know about budgeting?

 99) Have you carefully considered your and your partner’s spending preferences?